luxonis/depthai-docs-website/source/pages/faq.rst

 Yes, but currently not currently implemented in our API.
 It's on our roadmap, `here <https://github.com/luxonis/depthai/issues/283>`__

 The :code:`why` of our DepthAI API provides more flexibility in formats (unencoded, encoded, metadata, processing, frame-rate, etc.) and already works on any operating system (see :ref:`here <Supported Platforms>`).
 So what we plan to do is to support UVC as part of our Gen2 Pipeline builder, so you can build a complex spatial AI/CV pipeline and then have the UVC endpoints output the results, so that DepthAI could then work on any system without drivers.
-For our embedded variants, this could then be flashed to the device so that the whole pipeline will automatically run on boot-up and show up to a computer a UVC device (a webcame).
+For our embedded variants, this could then be flashed to the device so that the whole pipeline will automatically run on boot-up and show up to a computer a UVC device (a webcam).

 Theoretically we can implement support for 3 UVC endpoints (so showing up as 3 UVC cameras), on for each of the 3 cameras.